Skip to Content

 • Genuine Care for Our Clients' Legal Rights & Futures

-What to Expect When You Work with a Sexual Abuse Attorney in Bloomington
+What to Expect When You Work With Johnson Law Group, LLC

-1. Your first confidential conversation: We meet with you in a private setting, listen to your concerns, and outline what you can expect as your case progresses.
+1. Your first confidential conversation: We meet with you privately, listen to your concerns, and walk you through what to expect as your case moves forward.

-2. Comprehensive case review: Our defense team analyzes the specifics of your case, reviewing every detail and helping you understand your rights and possible next steps.
+2. Comprehensive case review: Our defense team analyzes every detail, helping you understand your rights and the options available to you.

-5. Ongoing support: We remain accessible throughout your case, so you can ask questions and discuss concerns any time.
+5. Ongoing accessibility: We remain available throughout your case so you can ask questions and raise concerns at any point.

 Frequently Asked Questions

-Most sexual abuse cases that arise in Bloomington go through the McLean County Circuit Court.
-Your defense attorney will guide you on any required court appearances and address all scheduling with you directly.
+Most cases arising in Bloomington are heard at the McLean County Circuit Court.
+We can guide you through all required appearances and handle scheduling directly with you.

-Have ready any official paperwork, such as police notifications, court documents, or summons.
-Also, write down your questions in advance so you remember to discuss all your concerns at the meeting.
+Bring any official paperwork you’ve received: police notifications, court documents, or a summons.
+It also helps to write down your questions ahead of time so you don’t forget anything important during the meeting.

 See Our Track Record of Success